Vardina/To-do-list/README.md

 # To-do-list
-Simple to-do list app created with angularJS
+Simple to-do list app created with angularJS and jQuery.